 Open a Suits Me® Account

-Opening a Suits Me® account is quick and easy, once the online application form is complete, an account is open within 10 minutes with instant access to account details, online banking and mobile banking to be able to start managing money and finances.
+Opening a Suits Me® account is quick and easy, once the online application form is complete, an account is open within 3 minutes with instant access to account details, online account and mobile app to be able to start managing money and finances.